ptvan/ptvan.github.io/research.md

 permalink: /research/
 ---

-My academic CV is here: [PhuTVan-CV.pdf](PhuTVan-CV.pdf).
-My resume and professional references are available upon request.
+My resume is available here: [PhuTVan-resume.pdf](PhuTVan-resume.pdf).
+If you prefer a more formal, academic CV, that is also available: [PhuTVan-CV.pdf](PhuTVan-CV.pdf).

 ## A brief summary